Slide-out Cardboars Drawers

 Place the drawer/box into the opening, making sure that the cut we made sits properly on the slides.
 Pull out the runner for about 2″ (5 cm) and secure the front end of the runner to the box using 16mm screws on both sides.

-Corrugated cardboard is firm but it`s not real wood, so the screws won`t sit tight on their place, so I made some kind of nut out of plastic (my son loves cars and he has couple of hundred car models; I didn`t throw away the plastic holders that held the cars within their boxes).
-You can use bolts, nuts and washers.
+Corrugated cardboard is firm but it`s not real wood, so the screws won`t sit tight on their place, so I made some kind of nut out of plastic (my son loves cars and he has couple of hundred car models; I didn`t throw away the plastic holders that held the cars within their boxes, they come in handy around the house).
+You can use appropriate bolts, nuts and washers.

 Plastic "nut" to tighten the screw